zumbalogy/attract/README.md

 Functions subject to change, and I want to add some more.

+If you make any cool looking ones, or know any related links/projects, please send them this way!

 Good bit of inspiration from: https://youtu.be/vLlbEZt-3j0

 # Keyboard Shortcuts